-Photos by Georgina Brabata and Roberto Carmona
+Photos by Georgina Brabata and Roberto Carmona, unless otherwise noted.

 Click on each thumbnail to see a bigger picture.

 The site hosts both resident and migratory groups of Snowy Plover (Charadrius nivosus), recently listed in Mexico as a threatened species.